aznshrllh/nexMedis_FE/README.md

 # NexMedis Frontend

+## Author

+This project was developed by **Ahmad Zaki Nashirullah**
+Development period: March 25, 2025 - March 26, 2025

 ## Overview

 NexMedis is a modern healthcare management system frontend built with React, TypeScript, and Vite.
 This application demonstrates integration with RESTful APIs, modern UI design patterns, and responsive user interfaces for healthcare professionals.